 What steps has the proposed Fishtown KENSINGTON Area BID already completed toward creating a BID?

 In July 2018, the Fishtown Co business association, Fishtown Neighbors Association and New Kensington CDC co-hosted an Intro to BIDs Community Meeting at The Fillmore.
 More than 70 attendees listened to a presentation on BIDs and participated in an interactive Q&A Session.
 From that group and the Fishtown Co Board, a Steering Committee was formed and began meeting in September 2018.
 For meeting minutes please click here.

 After evaluating the areas where a BID could be possible, the Steering Committee established a study area and a Business Improvement District Survey was created to find out what services are most needed for the district.
 529 people completed the survey and the results of the BID Survey guided the next step of the process, which was to create the BID District Plan.
 The plan includes important items like what services the BID will offer, boundaries, annual budget, and draft by-laws of the governing organization.
-While it is still a working document and will need to be reviewed by the City’s Law Department before it is finalized, we’ve included the draft of the BID Plan, which is ultimately fed into the Ordinance to create the BID (see below).

 What happens next?